TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 12/Mark 12.16.md

 ---

-And they brought it.
-And he saith unto them, Whose is this image and superscription?
-And they said unto him, Caesar's.
+They brought it.
+He said to them, "Whose is this image and inscription?"
+They said to him, "Caesar's."